mozilla/addons-server/docs/topics/api/addons.rst

     :>json int file.size: The size for the file, in bytes.
     :>json int file.status: The :ref:`status <version-detail-status>` for the file.
     :>json string file.url: The (absolute) URL to download the file.
-    :>json boolean is_disabled: If this version has been disabled by the developer.
+    :>json boolean is_disabled: If this version has been disabled by the author (developer).
 This field is only present for authenticated users, for their own add-ons.
     :>json object license: Object holding information about the license for the version.
-    :>json boolean license.is_custom: Whether the license text has been provided by the developer, or not.
+    :>json boolean license.is_custom: Whether the license text has been provided by the author (developer), or not.
 (When ``false`` the license is one of the common, predefined, licenses).
     :>json object|null license.name: The name of the license (See :ref:`translated fields <api-overview-translations>`).
     :>json object|null license.text: The text of the license (See :ref:`translated fields <api-overview-translations>`).
 For performance reasons this field is only present in version detail detail endpoint: all other endpoints omit it.
     :>json string|null license.url: The URL of the full text of license.